praparn/kubernetes_202104/WorkShop_2.10_Monitor/prometheus-operator/Documentation/custom-configuration.md

 * `serviceMonitorSelector`: Auto-generating Prometheus configuration from `ServiceMonitor` objects.
 This means, that creating `ServiceMonitor` objects is not how a Prometheus instance is configured, but rather the raw configuration has to be written.
 * `alerting`: Alertmanager discovery as available in the Prometheus object is translated to the Prometheus configuration, meaning this configuration has to be done manually.
 * `scrapeInterval`
+* `scrapeTimeout`
 * `evaluationInterval`
 * `externalLabels`

-In order to enable to specify a custom configuration, the `serviceMonitorSelector` field has to be left empty.
-When the `serviceMonitorSelector` field is empty, the Prometheus Operator will not attempt to manage the `Secret`, that contains the Prometheus configuration.
+In order to enable to specify a custom configuration, specify neither `serviceMonitorSelector` nor `podMonitorSelector`.
+When these fields are empty, the Prometheus Operator will not attempt to manage the `Secret`, that contains the Prometheus configuration.
 The `Secret`, that contains the Prometheus configuration is called `prometheus-<name-of-prometheus-object>`, in the same namespace as the Prometheus object.
-Within this `Secret`, the key that contains the Prometheus configuration is called `prometheus.yaml`.
+Within this `Secret`, the key that contains the Prometheus configuration is called `prometheus.yaml.gz`.